wombleton/gitlaw-nz/acts/I/Impounding Act 1955.md

     *   (c) demands or receives any fees, charges, rates, or other sums of money knowing the same not to be authorized by or under this Act.

-    (2) Every poundkeeper is liable to a fine not exceeding $100 who---
+    (2) Every poundkeeper is liable on conviction to a fine not exceeding $100 who---

     *   (a) loses any stock impounded through wilful and culpable negligence, or uses the same while so impounded in any manner not authorized by this Act; or